tobyf93/bsm-todo/README.md

 ## src/
 ### components/
-React components.
+React Components.

 ### containers/
-Also React components.
+Also React Components.
 You won't understand the difference between components and containers until i introduce you to Redux.

 ### index.html
 The HTML page that our application will be injected into.